link1905/system-design-101/content/docs/system-administration/system-deployment/_index.md

 weight: 20
 ---

-In this topic,
-we'll some basic aspects of deploying a system.
+This section will cover some fundamental aspects of system deployment.

-## Deploy Options
+## Deployment Options

-Suppose we're trying deploy a system on a server.
+Suppose we aim to deploy a system on a server.
-Let's see the most common options to do that:
+Let's examine the most common options for achieving this:

 ## Bare-metal Deployment

-This is the most basic way,
-we essentially run the components as native processes on the server's **Operating System (OS)**.
+This is the most fundamental deployment method, where system components run as native processes directly on the server's **Operating System (OS)**.
-This model results in the **maximum performance**, because processes can access hardware directly without any virtual overhead.
+This model typically yields the **maximum performance** because processes can access hardware resources with minimal overhead, as there are no virtualization layers.

 ```d2
 m: Server {